barufa/TriviaSolver/README.md

 ```
 If everything ends correctly, the program is ready to be used.

+It is highly recommended to use Google Cloud services to avoid character recognition errors.
+For this it is necessary to create an account in Google Cloud and register in the services of Google Cloud Vision.

 ## How it works:

 This project uses python 3.6.
 In particular the packages/libraries used are...